Plutonomicon/cardano-transaction-lib/doc/faq.md

 ### Q: Why am I getting `Error: (AtKey "coinsPerUtxoByte" MissingValue)`?

-This is because the node hasn't fully synched.
+This is because the node hasn't fully synced.
 The protocol parameter name changed from `coinsPerUtxoWord` to `coinsPerUtxoByte` in Babbage.
 CTL only supports the latest era, but Ogmios returns different protocol parameters format depending on current era of a local node.

 ### Q: Why do I get an error from `foreign.js` when running Plutip tests locally?